DivyanshuSingh96/The-Chosen-Ones/readme.md

 HOW TO OPEN THE WEBSITE:
 --------------------------------------------
 In order to open this website, download this repository into your local machine and extract the zip in your desired folders.

+1. First Install Python IDE if it is not installed in your system.

+2. Then Add it to the path environment variable.

+3. Then run terminal.

-Then download all the latest version of Python libraires i.e. pip, django, virtualenv, etc.
+4. Then download all the latest version of Python libraires i.e. pip, django, virtualenv, etc.

-Use pip install [package]
+5. Use pip install [package]

    Eg - pip install django

-Then use python manage.py runserver in the root directory where manage.py file is stored.
+6. Then use python manage.py runserver in the root directory where manage.py file is stored.

-Eg - theChosenOnes is the base directory so we have to run the above command in this directory. cd D:/theChosenOnes - That's how we change the directory.
+   Eg - theChosenOnes is the base directory so we have to run the above command in this directory.

+7. cd D:/theChosenOnes - That's how we change the directory.

 I hope you will love our project.